 Be a Botanist

-...in Your Backyard or at Clay Hill Memorial Forest
+...in Your Backyard,at Clay Hill Memorial Forest or around the world

-However, most plants have flowers, and these are the focus of this site.
+Most plants have flowers.
 Flowering plants are known as Angiosperms.
 At Clay Hill we have a very diverse group of Angiosperms.
 Photographs of many of these plants are available here.
-Additional photos are added occasionally.

 Simple Plants